 Duo Dogs trains:

 Contact Duo Dogs

 Guide Dog Foundation for the Blind, Inc. welcomes people who are blind or visually impaired.
 It is located 45 minutes outside Manhattan.
-They serve all of the United States, Canada and Mexico and currently have graduates from Brazil, Israel and El Salvador.
+They serve all of the United States, Canada, and Mexico and currently have graduated from Brazil, Israel, and El Salvador.
 It is Assistance Dogs International accredited.

 In order to apply for a guide dog, applicants must:

 - Demonstrate the need for a guide dog to help you remain safe and effective in your everyday travel

 - They also look for clients that can independently travel practical and purposeful routes with their current mobility device